Memento (film): Casting

 Brad Pitt was initially slated to play Leonard.
 Pitt was interested in the part, but passed due to scheduling conflicts.
-Other considered actors included Charlie Sheen, Alec Baldwin, Aaron Eckhart (who would later work with Nolan on The Dark Knight), and Thomas Jane, but the role went to Guy Pearce, who impressed Nolan the most.
+Other considered actors included Charlie Sheen, Alec Baldwin, Aaron Eckhart (who later worked with Nolan on The Dark Knight), and Thomas Jane, but the role went to Guy Pearce, who impressed Nolan the most.
 Pearce was chosen partly for his "lack of celebrity" (after Pitt passed, they "decided to eschew the pursuit of A-list stars and make the film for less money by using an affordable quality actor") and his enthusiasm for the role, evidenced by a personal phone call Pearce made to Nolan to discuss the part.

 After being impressed by Carrie-Anne Moss's performance as Trinity in the 1999 science fiction film The Matrix, Jennifer Todd suggested her for the part of Natalie.
 While Mary McCormack lobbied for the role, Nolan decided to cast Moss as Natalie, saying, "She added an enormous amount to the role of Natalie that wasn't on the page".
 For the corrupt police officer Teddy, "comedian Denis Leary was mentioned, though proved unavailable".
 Moss suggested her co-star from The Matrix, Joe Pantoliano.
 Although there was a concern that Pantoliano might be too villainous for the part, he was still cast and Nolan said he was surprised by the actor's subtlety in his performance.

 The rest of the film's characters were quickly cast after the three main leads were established.
 Stephen Tobolowsky and Harriet Sansom Harris play Sammy Jankis and his wife, respectively.
 Mark Boone Junior landed the role of Burt, the motel clerk, because Jennifer Todd liked his "look and attitude" for the part (as a result he has re-appeared in minor roles in other productions by Nolan).
 Tobolowsky said that he took the role of Sammy Jankis as he liked the script and also he knew the role was perfect for him as he had suffered from amnesia in real life.